Rafting and Vail River and Creek Health

 Keeping Vail Rivers and Creeks Healthy

-Locally, the Eagle River Watershed Council, the Town of Vail’s Gore Creek programs, and Walking Mountains Science Center all help keep Vail river and creek health in the spotlight.
+Locally, the Eagle River Coalition, Walking Mountains Science Center, Eagle River Water and Sanitation District, and other water-focused organizations all help keep Vail river and creek health in the spotlight.
 Educational outreach and community programs help raise awareness of factors that affect the health of our waterways.
 Pollution, drainage, and vegetation loss are three major issues than can threaten river and creek health.

 Pollution: Pollutants from land-use activities can impact waterways.
 These include fertilizers we put on our lawns, chemicals and soaps used for washing cars in our driveways, and soil unearthed from construction sites—anything that can potentially flow directly into water systems via storm drains without being treated first.